Zehelein/pg-transactional-outbox/lib/README.md

 The transactional outbox pattern solves the challenges from the producing side.

-The _transactional inbox_ pattern targets the message receiver.
+The _transactional inbox_ pattern targets the message consumer.
 It is a design pattern that allows you to reliably receive and process messages within the context of a database transaction.
 It is used to ensure that messages are only processed if the transaction is committed and that they are not lost or